tomnye/tomnye.github.io/code.md

 I provides a very wide variety of structures and methods for phylogenetic trees.
 Most importantly, it combines representations of trees as (a) graph structures (sets of vertices and edges) and (b) as weighted sets of compatible splits.
-The former representation allows efficient representation of Markov substitutions on trees and associated probability calculations (simulating alignments, calculating likelihoods); the latter representation is the best for analysis of trees in Billera-Holmes-Vogtmann tree space.
+The former representation allows efficient representation of Markov substitutions on trees and associated probability calculations (simulating alignments, calculating likelihoods); the latter representation is the best for analysis of trees in Billera-Holmes-Vogtmann (BHV) tree space.
 The libraries include methods to swap between these representations.
 It is possibly unique in proividing this combination of representations.
 Features include: